ada-popovic/markdown_archive/README.md

 | Example of an image-based globe | Example of a sculpture-based globe | Example of a bas-relief globe |

 **Shaking event**

+In order for a snowglobe to reveal its magic, it needs to be shook.
+In this way the snow particles are moved from the bottom and float around the globe.
+If the globe is put down, the partciles will slowly move back to the bottom of the object.

 |![handshake](https://github.com/ada-popovic/markdown_archive/blob/master/research/images/handshake.gif "Example of a hand shaking a snowglobe")|![3Dshake](https://github.com/ada-popovic/markdown_archive/blob/master/research/images/onlineshake.gif "Example of an online snowglobe")|
 |--|--|